 Variety on a Budget: The Variety on a Budget segment is very busy and frequently eats on the run.
 They see frozen food as a convenient alternative to preparing meals with fresh ingredients and rarely plan ahead for their meals.
 This group expresses interest in gourmet food-as long as it fits in their budget.
 They have their own appreciation of the relationship between food and good health.

 - True Foodies: True Foodies are passionate about food and spend a lot of time cooking at home.
 They prefer to buy organic food, want their ingredients fresh and buy environmentally friendly products.
 True Foodies tend to eat a variety of food, love to experiment with different cuisines and at the same time have adopted a healthy eating lifestyle.
 They have the most culinary expertise and have a love relationship with food.

 Weekend Cooks: Weekend Cooks have some interest in cooking, but are mostly sociable home chefs.
 When they can find some time in their busy schedule they like to cook for friends and/or family.
 For Weekend Cooks meal preparation should be less formal and less time consuming.
 Weekend Cooks like to indulge in food that they crave without checking on calories or nutritional values.
 There is no conflict between tasty food and healthy food for them; a ‘tasty way' is a ‘healthy way.'
 Their relationship with food is more like a leisure activity in itself.

 Request More Information

-To learn more about Simmons, please complete the following form and click "Submit" at the bottom.
+To learn more about Consumer Insights, please complete the following form and click "Submit" at the bottom.
 If you would like to talk to a representative immediately, please call us at 1 866 256 4468.